Perceptions of Pain

 No, there’s no chair for that.

-Potentially Unpopular opinion ahead from your loving movement specialist: I know you are looking for relief from the aches and pains you are feeling from sitting so much to teach online.
+Potentially unpopular opinion ahead from your loving movement specialist: I know you are looking for relief from the aches and pains you are feeling from sitting so much to teach online.
 However, no chair is going to really solve the discomfort you feel right now.
 So, stop looking for an ergonomic chair that you think […]

 The Power of Presence